JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 {style="tip"}

 The resulting application runs on Android, iOS, and desktop.
-The desktop target mostly serves as a [Compose Hot Reload](compose-hot-reload.md) illustration, but it is also functional.
+The desktop application also serves as a [Compose Hot Reload](compose-hot-reload.md) illustration, a way to quickly iterate on the way your UI works.

 ## Prepare environment for development {collapsible="true"}